- Home

 Does breast cancer run in families?

-Most people with breast cancer don’t have a family history, but a small number may have inherited a gene fault (also called a mutation or pathogenic variant) that increases their breast cancer risk.
+Most people with breast cancer do not have a strong family history, but a small number may have inherited a gene fault (also called a mutation) that increases their breast cancer risk.

 → READ MORE: Breast cancer symptoms